- About Us

 Planning and Environmental

-Nicola has a wide range of expertise including judicial reviews and statutory challenges under the Town and Country Planning Act 1990.
-She has worked on the side of commercial clients and Local Authorities.
+Nicola has a wide range of expertise including Judicial Reviews and statutory challenges under the Town and Country Planning Act 1990.
+She regularly appears in the High Court and in Planning Inquiries for commercial clients and Local Authorities in cases involving ex parte injunctions, Development Plans, applications for planning permission, minerals, enforcement, material change of use, Permitted Development Rights, listed building consents and tree preservation Orders.

 Nicola successfully appeared in an appeal on the refusal of planning permission by a Local Authority to allow for the material change of use of a building from commercial to residential.